decentralized-identity/bbs-signature/draft-bbs-signatures.md

 utf8(ascii_string)
 : Encoding the inputted ASCII string to an octet string using UTF-8 character encoding.

+encode_for_hash(array)
+: Given an array of elements to be hashed, returns the octet string that will be passed to the hash function.
+Unique arrays MUST result to unique octet strings.
+See the [EncodingForHash](#encodingforhash) section for more details and the RECOMMENDED implementation.
+Each of the inputted array elements must be either a Point, a Scalar, an ASCII string, or an octet string.

 Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]

 E1, E2